-2° A credit contract enables students to take the course units that are taught at Ghent University (except Bachelor's dissertations and Master's dissertations) from the Bachelor's and Master's programmes.
-Work placements may only be taken through a credit contract, complementary to a (prior) enrolment via a contract to obtain a diploma for the study programme organizing the work placement.
+2° A credit contract enables students to take the course units that are taught at Ghent University (except Master's dissertations) from the Bachelor's and Master's programmes.
+Work placements may only be taken through a credit contract, complementary to a (prior) enrolment via a contract to obtain a diploma for the study programme organising the work placement.

-For Ghent University course units from the postgraduate, preparatory or linking programmes, the Faculty itself can determine which course units can be taken under a credit contract, cf. article 41, 12°.
+For Ghent University course units from the preparatory or linking programmes, the Faculty itself can determine which course units can be taken under a credit contract, cf. article 41, 12°.
+Course units that only belong to a postgraduate programme or a microcredential cannot be taken via a credit contract.